raseals/aws-ec2-linux-postgres12-postis3/README.md

-# How to build PostgreSQL 12 with PostGIS 3 onto an AWS Linux 2 EC2 instance
+# How to install PostgreSQL 12 and PostGIS 3 on AWS Linux 2 EC2 instance
 Trying to install PostGIS libraries/binaries from the pre-built RedHat/CentOS yum repository is difficult on an AWS Linux 2 EC2 instance.
 Therefore, here are some instructions on how to build and install all required software necessary to install PostGIS 3 libraries